Program details for employers

 Certify your exemption

-Your role in three easy steps
+Your role in three simple steps

 We know that running your business is your top priority.
 That’s why Colorado SecureSavings is easy to set up and requires only light account maintenance.
-The process takes just three quick steps.
+The process takes just three simple steps.
 We’ll take care of the rest, at no cost to you.

-1
+1. 1 Register

 Things you will NOT be responsible for